helenplesko/technicallogs/G99GroupProject.md

 > Click the hosted feature layer and view in Map Viewer to see the data on a map.

 > [!WARNING]
-> After further inspection of data, it was discovered that some bus stops were missing.
-Further processing of data must be done to ensure the general public are using accurate data to navigate around the city.
+> After further inspection of the data, it was discovered that some bus stops were missing.
+Further processing must be done to ensure the general public can rely on the data to navigate around the city.

 ## Exploring QGIS as an open source web solution